Losant/losant-docs/docs/workflows/overview.md

 degreesCelsius
 ```

-This payload path will place the result of the math expression on the root of the payload.
+This payload path will place the result of the math expression on the root of the payload at the `degreesCelsius` property.
 The new payload now looks like:

 ```json
 {